 It is NOT just a bunch of planning sheets

 Yes, there are a TON of planning sheets.
 But, the great thing about Plan Your Year, is that it is also a book (or ebook, if you prefer).
 Pam doesn’t just drop a bunch of planning forms in your lap and then tells you to get busy.
 She actually walks you through the process of planning, starting with planning a vision for your year, and ending with your putting that plan into action.

 Don’t worry if you think there is no way you can get through a homeschool planning book.
-It’s broken up into manageable parts with great examples from contributors added in to help you make the plan work for you.
+It’s broken up into manageable parts with great examples from contributors to help you make the plan work for you.